science-for-democracy/mapof/README.md

 # Mapof

-This package is a core part of the mapof ecosystem.
+This open-source, MIT-licensed package is a core part of the mapof ecosystem.
 This framework allow for representing various features of (computational) problem instances in the context of the instance structure in a visually appealing way.
 Mapof is a direct successor of [mapel](https://mapel.simple.ink/), which will become deprecated in some the (unforeseen) future.

 ## Current status of mapof vs mapel
 When decided to start mapof and abandon active development of mapel, the latter